Ghosts6/collecting_fliename/README.md

 ```
 # Second program:
-unlike first one at this porgram we use somme method and loops to print file data
+unlike first one at this porgram we use somme method and loops to print file data and sort the data into the file which will be create in same path
 ```cpp
 #include <iostream>
 #include <fstream>